TrafficGuard/sophia/README.md

 });
 ```

-The Nous code also has the advantage of static typing with the prompt arguments, enabling you to refactor with ease.
+The Sophia code also has the advantage of static typing with the prompt arguments, enabling you to refactor with ease.
 Using simple control flow allows easy debugging with breakpoints/logging.

 To run a fully autonomous agent: